 Assistant District Attorney Martin Harrison: You mean he was dead when you got home?

-Amos Hart: She's got him covered in a sheet and she's telling me this cock-and-bull story about this burgular, and how I ought to say it was me 'cuz I was sure to get off.
-'Help me Amos', she says, 'it's my Goddamn hour of need'.
+Amos Hart: She's got him covered in a sheet and she's telling me this cock-and-bull story about this burglar, and how I ought to say it was me 'cause I was sure to get off.
+"Help me, Amos," she says, "it's my goddamn hour of need."

 [talking over Roxie's singing]

 Amos Hart: That cheap little tramp.
 So she's been two-timing me, huh?
-Well I'm through protecting her; she can swing for all I care!
-Boy, I'm down at the garage working my butt off 14 hours a day and she's out there munching on bon-bons and tramping around like some Goddamn floozy!
+Well, I'm through protecting her; she can swing for all I care!
+Boy, I'm down at the garage working my butt off fourteen hours a day and she's out there munching on bonbons and tramping around like some goddamn floozy!
 Thought she could pull the wool over my eyes?
 Well, I wasn't born yesterday.
-I tell ya there are some things a man just can't take, and this time she pushed me too far.
-That little chiseler.
-Boy what a sap I was!
+I tell ya, there are some things a man just can't take, and this time she pushed me too far.
+That little chiseler!
+Boy, what a sap I was!